jedisct1/piknik/README.md

 Nothing transits without end-to-end encryption; the server cannot learn much about what the clipboard actually contains.

-Data can be shared between different operating systems.
-Even Windows is kinda supported.
+Data can be shared between different operating systems, including MacOS, Linux and Windows.

 ## Installation

 ### Option 1: use precompiled binaries

-Precompiled binaries for OSX, Linux and OpenBSD can be downloaded here: https://download.pureftpd.org/piknik
+Precompiled binaries for MacOS, Linux (i386, x86_64, ARM), Win32, Win64, DragonflyBSD, NetBSD and FreeBSD can be downloaded here: https://download.pureftpd.org/piknik

 ### Option 2: compile the source code